fdrmrc/Templated_Binary_Search_Tree/README.md

 ## Benchmarking

 The natural competitor is [std::map](https://en.cppreference.com/w/cpp/container/map).
-The current implementation of `find()` for a balanced tree is faster than the one of `std::map`. [still in progress]
+The current implementation of `find()` for a balanced tree is faster than the one of `std::map`.
+The results of the tests can be found in the `Benchmark` folder.